Things to Do in Crete Greece: The Ideal Itinerary for 5 Perfect Days

 While his actions at Knossos may have been controversial to some, it sure helps those of us without an archaeology degree gain a better appreciation for the place.

 After wandering Knossos for a while, we grab the bus back into the city.
 There is just enough time for one last Cretan meal before I leave for the airport.

 Did We Make the Right Decision?

 Over dinner, we realize our lack of initial planning turned out to be a solid strategy.
 I’m a natural planner (it’s what I do for a living), so it was a struggle for me to leave Crete to work itself out upon arrival.

 Yes, I know other travelers do this all the time.
 But the fact that it worked out so perfectly has inspired me to consider a more relaxed approach to travel planning going forward.

 Big thanks to Shannon for joining me again for half of this summer’s trip.
-She’s now been on all 6 of my month-long summer trips since I first added them to the travel roster in 2009.
+She’s now been on all 6 of my month-long summer trips since I first added them to the travel roster in 2009 with a 30-day trip around Europe.

 Not everyone can keep up with my high-octane style of travel (or would want to for that matter!).
 But she never complains.
-Not when we attempt to see an entirely new country in an afternoon (most recently, Lithuania), or bounce from one hotel to another, night after night.
+Not when we attempt to see an entirely new country in an afternoon (most recently, Lithuania).

 Or bounce from one hotel to another, night after night.
 Like me, she makes the most of every destination, no matter how short the stay.